 AM radio uses the long-wave band in some nations.
-This long-wave band comes with frequencies that are fairly lower than the FM band, and having slightly different transmission features, better for broadcasting over long distances.
+This long-wave band comes with frequencies that are fairly lower than the FM band and have slightly different transmission features, better for broadcasting over long distances.
 Both AM and FM are in use to broadcast audio signals to home, car, and moveable receivers.

 Four standards for digital radio systems exist worldwide: IBOC (In-Band On-Channel), DAB (Digital Audio Broadcasting), ISDB-TSB (Integrated Services Digital Broadcasting-Terrestrial Sound Broadcasting), and DRM (Digital Radio Mondiale).
 All are different from each other in several respects.

-A company named iBiquity Digital Corporation, with a trademarked name of HD Radio, developed IBOC and still continues to manage it.
-Introduced for a regular use in 2003, it’s now in frequent in the U.S. More than 2,000 U.S. AM and FM stations are using the IBOC digital radio services today.
-The majority of U.S. HD radio stations are using FM band, and most of those are offering one or more multicast services now.
+A company named iBiquity Digital Corporation, with a trademarked name of HD Radio developed IBOC and still continues to manage it.
+Introduced for regular use in 2003, it’s now infrequent in the U.S. More than 2,000 U.S. AM and FM stations are using the IBOC digital radio services today.
+The majority of U.S. HD radio stations are using FM bands, and most of those are offering one or more multicast services now.
 Today, IBOC stations broadcast two versions of its primary content: analog and digital.
 So they’re serving both legacy and new receivers using the same broadcast channel.

 Recently, improved versions of DAB, known as DAB+ and DAB-IP, have been developed.
-These developments increase the range of DAB signal.
-Today, almost 40 countries worldwide have DAB services on air (mostly in Europe), and others are thinking about the adoption of it or one of its variants.
+These developments increase the range of DAB signals.
+Today, almost 40 countries worldwide have DAB services on-air (mostly in Europe), and others are thinking about the adoption of it or one of its variants.

 Sirius XM is the combination of two similar but competing satellite radio services: XM Satellite Radio and Sirius Satellite Radio.
 XM and Sirius, which still operate separately at the retail level, are subscription services.
 They broadcast more than 150 digital audio channels intended for reception by car, portable, and fixed receivers.
 These provide coverage of the complete continental United States, much of Canada, and parts of Mexico.

-If you’d like more information about different types of broadcasting, our 9 month, hands-on, technical training program, and how you can land your first industry job in just under a year, our admissions staff is ready to answer all your questions.
+If you’d like more information about different types of broadcasting, our 8 months, hands-on, technical training program at Be On Air Media Schools, and how you can land your first industry job in just under a year, our admissions staff is ready to answer all your questions.